pranavmahabs/bindcompare/README.md

   ~/bindcompare $ conda activate bindcompare
   ```

-  3. Then, to launch the RShiny Web Application, run the following command:
+  3. Then, to launch the BindCompare app, run the following command:
   ```
   ~/bindcompare $ ./run.sh
   ```